boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

        protocols and so on).

 **Status Update**:
-: OK.
+: This recommendation was followed in base specifications.
 This recommendation was also mirrored in other documents such as {{?RFC5706}}.
+: However, the IETF integrated support for other encoding such as JSON.

 3535-RECO-NO-HTTP: